-One of her other early films was one called The Drunken Mattress, about a mattress that stumbles wildly down the street, of its own accord.
-There’s someone inside the mattress but it’s very cleverly shot so that it’s not that obvious how the costume works.
-There are complicated stunts, where the mattress falls off a balcony and tumbles down some very steep streets.
-It’s very funny, goofy slapstick.
-It’s also grounded in realism.
-The drunken mattress trips and tumbles in recognizable locations in Paris — and in one part of the documentary, a group of Blaché’s descendants take a walking tour to match film stills with particular spots in the city.
+One of her other early films was one called The Drunken Mattress, about a mattress that takes on a life of its own, and stumbles wildly down the street as if intoxicated.
+There’s someone inside the mattress but it’s cleverly shot so that it’s not that obvious how the costume works.
+There are some complicated stunts, where the mattress falls off a balcony and tumbles down steep Parisian streets.
+It’s very funny, goofy slapstick, but it’s also grounded in realism.
+The drunken mattress trips and tumbles in recognizable locations in Paris.
+In one of the documentary’s contemporary passages, a group of Blaché’s descendants take a walking tour to match film stills with particular spots in the city.

 Realism was Blaché’s secret aesthetic weapon and it was what made her films come to life.
 Even in The Cabbage Fairy, the magic works because she filmed on location instead of a set or a stage.
-(Also, those real live babies!
-Squirming on the ground!)
+(Also, those live babies, squirming on the ground.)
 From the beginning, Blaché instructed her actors to ignore the camera and behave as authentically as possible in imaginary circumstances.
-Her mantra was “be natural” and when she opened her own studio in Fort Lee, NJ, she emblazoned the phrase on a large sign that hung on set to remind actors of her sensibility.
-The idea of acting naturally for the camera is now the definition of good film acting, but at the time, there was no standard, and you could argue that she helped to define it.
-Obviously, she also defined the job of director, as she was among the first to coordinate film scenarios, actors, sets, costumes, title cards, music, etc. She experimented with sound films very early, and also with color, using hand tinting.
+Her mantra was “be natural” and when she opened her own studio in Fort Lee, NJ, she emblazoned the phrase on a large sign that hung on set.
+The idea of behaving naturally on the camera is now the definition of good film acting, and you could argue that she helped to define it.
+She also helped to define the job of director, as she was among the first to coordinate film scenarios, actors, sets, costumes, title cards, music, etc. She experimented with sound films very early, and also with color, using hand tinting.
 Her films were what the first generation of Hollywood directors would have seen as children: Alfred Hitchcock mentions her by name as one of his earliest influences.

 I’ve jumped way ahead in her biography, and the documentary jumps around too, as Green allows her viewers to see the research process unfold.
 Although this is Green’s directorial debut, her career has been in film production, directing title sequences and creating visual and graphic effects.
 As a result, Be Natural contains many graphics, maps, timelines, and animated sequences to orient the viewer and enliven static materials.
 I appreciated the graphic elements, but there were times when I felt the documentary was too process-oriented.
 A few of Green’s leads don’t amount to much, and I wanted more of Blaché’s life, or at least more historical context.
 At the same time, emphasizing the complicated logistics of the research shows how much of Blaché’s story has been lost.